 Absence of judgment

-Focusing your attention isn’t the only component of mindfulness.
+Focusing your attention isn’t the only component of a mindfulness practice.
 It’s about the way you do so.
 Mindfulness is about observing how you feel, and accepting what you find without judgment.
 That means that whatever you find yourself feeling, don’t fight it.
 If you notice that you’re feeling anxious, for example, your instinct might be to try to change that.

 But the fact is, resisting a negative feeling is only going to make it worse.
 You convince yourself that you shouldn’t be feeling this way.
 That only exacerbates the feeling when you can’t will it into going away.